semgrep/semgrep-docs/docs/deployment/add-semgrep-to-ci.md

 - Pull or merge requests (PRs or MRs)
 - User-initiated events (such as GitHub Action's `workflow_dispatch`)

-## Guided setup for CI providers in SCP
+## Guided setup for CI providers in Semgrep AppSec Platform

-This guide walks you through creating a Semgrep job in the following CI providers, which are explicitly supported in SCP:
+This guide walks you through creating a Semgrep job in the following CI providers, which are explicitly supported in Semgrep AppSec Platform:

 - GitHub Actions
 - GitLab CI/CD